Azure/azure-functions-sql-extension/docs/BindingsGuide_PowerShell.md

     })
     ```

-- We also need to add the SQL output binding for the `context.bindings.employee` property.
+- We also need to add the SQL output binding for the `employee` parameter.
 Open the function.json file.
 - Paste the below in the file as an additional entry to the "bindings": [] array.

     ```json